citp/privacy-policy-historical/i/in/ins/inserbia.info.md

-> *The following text is extracted and transformed from the inserbia.info privacy policy that was archived on 2013-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131208193745id_/http%3A//inserbia.info/news/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the inserbia.info privacy policy that was archived on 2014-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140630154449id_/http%3A//inserbia.info/today/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy – InSerbia News
+# Privacy | InSerbia News

 This document sets out the privacy policy of InSerbia network of websites (“InSerbia”) and explains how we collect and use your data.
 Your privacy is important to us.